 Practice Getting Out of the Water into Your Kayak

-If you fall in, getting out of the water and into your kayak fast and properly is crucial.
+Getting out of the water and into your kayak fast and properly is crucial if you fall in.

 When you are in your kayak, you are more likely to fall out of it than flip it.
 Flipping the kayak typically happens when you try and get back into it after falling into the water.